Emergency Management Information

 What happens when the weather looks bad, but you still have not heard any reports about campus closings or delaying its schedule?
 Because of the great number of calls received, the radio and television stations usually broadcast information only about closings or delays.
 If you do not see or hear a report about A&M-Kingsville, you should assume that the university is operating normally.

 A&M-Kingsville, and its location, are different than those campuses located in Corpus Christi.
 You may hear that NAS-Kingsville, Corpus Christi, Bishop, and many other communities or agencies are closing.
 There are many factors considered before classes are canceled or the campus is closed.
 Some campus decisions are driven by local decisions in Kingsville and Kleberg County.
 Often a decision is never fast enough for those wanting to know.
-The Crisis Management Team asks your patience and support during these rapidly changing times during a crisis.
+The Management Team asks your patience and support during these rapidly changing times during a emergency.
 Employees are urged to exercise their best judgment about whether they can safely travel to campus in hazardous weather conditions.
 Just because campus has not yet closed does not mean you, as a university employee, should not consult with your supervisor.
-If you need to depart campus to tend to your emergency preparations please consult with your supervisor.
+If you need to depart campus to tend to your preparations please consult with your supervisor.

 If You Are A Supervisor

-During a crisis your staff are looking to you for information, some direction, and leadership.
-All departments play some role during a campus crisis.
-As department heads, directors, or supervisors each of you should be working to stay ahead of the crisis team, securing your departments, and keeping your personnel informed.
+During a emergency your staff are looking to you for information, some direction, and leadership.
+All departments play some role during a campus emergency.
+As department heads, directors, or supervisors each of you should be working to stay ahead of the emergency team, securing your departments, and keeping your personnel informed.
 It is imperative that you, as university leaders, remain current with information that is generated through campus emails and this website.
 Many people are working behind the scenes to keep the campus informed.
 As mentioned earlier, the information is often never enough or fast enough in coming.
 Your patience and stability are requested.

 Your Personal Plan & Safety

-The university is not designated as an emergency shelter.
-If an evacuation of the campus is ordered, ALL students, faculty and staff must leave the university, except for emergency operations personnel.
+The university is not designated as an shelter.
+If an evacuation of the campus is ordered, ALL students, faculty and staff must leave the university, except for operations personnel.
 In the aftermath of a major storm, movement to and from the campus may be restricted.
 All staff are urged to have a personal plan and to communicate this plan with their family, friends, and supervisors.

 Evacuations & What it Means